cirruslabs/cirrus-ci-docs/docs/pricing.md

 * Need to configure and connect one or several [compute services](guide/supported-computing-services.md).
 Might be nonintuitive for cases like Anka Build Cloud for macOS.
-* Might not worth the effort for a small team.
+* Might not be worth the effort for a small team.

 !!! info "What is a seat?"